nisarg1631/git-tutorial/README.md

 ## Task 3

 - Create a new branch (called Task3) in your fork.
 Add a dummy piece of code and push it to the current branch.
+- Added a dummy piece of code.
+- sjkahshdsjkahjkshdjak
+- dsdshkdksdjhgvjjjjjk
 - You've now realized that you pushed something wrong.
 Instead of removing the commit altogether, **push another commit that will undo the changes made**.
 - Create a pull request.